Identification

 Conference (President of the Organising Committee)

-University of Oxford Social Sciences Division, United Kingdom
+University of Oxford Social Sciences Division, United Kingdom University of Oxford School of Geography and the Environment, United Kingdom |

-2010 - 2013 OXFORD HAZARD FORUM series Highlights hazard research and action in the UK (2010 - 2013)
+Highlights hazard research and action in the UK (2010 - 2013)

 Seminar (Co-organisor)